Ben Tindall, Class of 2013

 After graduating from Merriconeag (Maine Coast) in 2013, I began preparing to attend Barnard College, the women’s college of Columbia University in the City of New York.
 The leap that would take me to Barnard was intimidating.
 Having grown up in Freeport, Maine, the college itself and New York City were equally daunting.
-But two years later I am looking back on incredible years at Barnard, and now consider New York City my home.
-I am a Russian Literature and Language major (with a potential minor in Biology) and speak Russian somewhat proficiently.
-I work in Barnard’s Writing Center, sing in Columbia University’s Gospel Choir, train 25+ hours per week on the Columbia Rowing Team, and explore a discounted New York City on my student ID.
-My Waldorf education has undoubtedly been the single most important factor in what has allowed me to enjoy such a diverse and successful time at college thus far.
+But years later I am looking back on incredible years at Barnard, and how I considered New York City my home.
+I was a Russian Literature and Language major (with a minor in Biology) and speak Russian somewhat proficiently.
+I worked in Barnard’s Writing Center, sang in Columbia University’s Gospel Choir, trained 25+ hours per week on the Columbia Rowing Team, and explored a discounted New York City on my student ID.
+My Waldorf education has undoubtedly been the single most important factor in what allowed me to enjoy such a diverse and successful time at college.
 I can’t recommend the pairing of a Waldorf education with a rigorous college like Barnard enough.
 Waldorf schooling encourages thoughtfulness, love, and a critical eye in everything the child does.
 This thoughtfulness paired with inquisitiveness and openness grow into the perfect tools to tackle whatever comes next.

 Matthew is a writer, teacher and researcher.
 He graduated from Dartmouth College and is currently a PhD candidate at Princeton University, studying literature of the English Renaissance.
 Previously, he taught courses on Shakespeare and creative writing workshops in the English department at Cornell University, where he also received his MFA.
 Matthew's literary criticism appears regularly in the Los Angeles Review of Books and he is now at work on a first novel.